-John Caher: Welcome to Amici, News and Insight from the New York Judiciary and staff of diverse backgrounds.
+John Caher: Welcome to Amici, news and insight from the New York Judiciary and Unified backgrounds.

-Unified Court System.
+Court System.
 I'm John Caher.
 This is the second installment of Diversity Dialogues.
-Amici is partnering with the Office of Workforce Diversity to bring you a series of interviews with Unified Court System
+Amici is partnering with the Office of Workforce Diversity to bring you a series of interviews with Unified Court System staff of diverse